50 Amazing Dad Quotes

 Well this should end the spanking debate

 “Never raise your hand to your kids.
 It leaves your groin unprotected.” –Red Button.
 Dads learn quickly to never let their guard down around their kids.
-Just when you think they’re asleep and it’s safe for you to zone out on your phone, they’re smearing poo on their walls or eating crayons.
+Just when you think they’re asleep and it’s safe for you to zone out on your phone, they’re drawing on the walls or eating crayons.

 See these gray hairs?
 I never had them before you were born.